SamirIngley/Desktop-Profiles/README.md

 - First try to find the app in the "appDir.txt" file (ignore the number in front of it).
 This file is a collection of all the apps at all the paths you passed in.
 If it's not there, then you likely haven't passed the path to that app during setup and need to redo this step - see next step for instructions on how to do this.
 Your profiles will still exist afterwards.

+**To Redo Setup:** It may be simpler to delete the whole folder and go through the installation again and save your profile folder if you want to keep your profiles

-- **To Redo Setup:** Delete the "appDir.txt" file and delete the ".env" file
+- Delete the "appDir.txt" file, ".env", "dirFile.txt", "appsFile.txt", "profFile.txt", and "generate.go"
 - If you delete "desk.go" you will have to re download this repo or just that file.
 - If you'd like to save the profiles you've made, save the folder to your computer.
 - Re run the program with the install commands:`go run desk.go` or `go build` & `desk`